Apparat – A Hum of Maybe review

-Ring had experienced two years of what used to something as easily labelled writer’s block following a world tour with his techno side project Moderat.
-Returning home to his Berlin sanctuary, the walls quickly closed in, a creative black hole which lasted for two years, a spell broken by his decision to write a song a day, however good or bad the results were.
+Ring had experienced two years of what used to be known as writer’s block following a world tour with his techno side project Moderat.
+Returning home to his Berlin sanctuary, the walls quickly closed in, a spell broken by his decision to write a song a day, however good or bad the results were.

 On Hum of Maybe Sascha Ring courageously opens himself up, a process which as the title suggests became his only way to look forward.
-Its not always an easy listen, but you sense that this is the only door that he could open up.
+It’s not always an easy listen, but as the title suggests, the sound of rebirth is never far away.

 You can read a full review here.